The River That Owns Itself

 So what is the difference?
 A Natural Person is a human.
 A Legal Person is one of the many entities that can be created at law.
 Legal Persons include companies, trusts, incorporated societies, even ships.
 They are all entities that are capable of having legal rights, duties and obligations such as suing and being sued, and entering into contracts.

 Only a Natural Person can have human rights to the fullest extent but Legal Persons can have a right to, for instance, freedom of expression or natural justice.
 Any right that it makes sense for a Legal Person to have will also be accorded to the river.
 If the river is by any legal means considered to be supplying goods and services, it will be liable to pay the Goods and Services Tax the same way that a company would.
-If corporate manslaughter laws were introduced in New Zealand it would be possible that the river could be held liable for the death of anyone who drowned in the river, but the prosecution would still need to prove that the river did something ‘wrong’ – proving this requisite intent seems a very remote possibility.
+If corporate manslaughter laws were introduced in New Zealand it would be possible that the river could be held liable for the death of anyone who drowned although it stretches the bounds of our understanding of liability to understand how it would be enforced in the civil or criminal realm.

 This all seems very abstract at first blush so it is helpful to look at the origins of this idea and the problems it was designed to solve.
 I wrote about this in my Master of Laws thesis at the University of Auckland in 2010 and have summarised my research below.